 California Best Places to Retire - A Guide

 If you have been looking for the best places to retire in California this website has the answers you need.
-For each community - from Berkeley to Lake Tahoe - you will find objective reviews of California retirement communities written by active adults, not marketers.
+For each community - from Berkeley to Lake Tahoe - you will find objective reviews of California retirement communities written for active adults looking for a good place to retire.
+Updated Nov.
+2016.

 California has as many top retirement communities as any state in the union.
 Its climate is exceptional and so is its beauty.
 On the downside, other states generally offer better value for your retirement dollar - real estate and the cost of living here is significantly higher than almost any state.
-On the other hand, recreational activities are exceptional in this state with a Pacific Ocean coastline that stretches from Mexico to the Oregon border.
-The state had 38 million people in 2012.
+Recreational activities are exceptional in this state with a Pacific Ocean coastline that stretches from Mexico to the Oregon border.
+Not to mention the Sierra Nevada, a mountain range that forms the spine of the State.
+The state had over 39 million people in 2015.
 This site will acquaint you with some basic facts about retirement to the best places in California.

 Active adults looking for retirement information on best retirement communities like Eureka, San Diego, Laguna Woods Village etc. will find it here.
 To find more helpful information check out the Wikipedia page for California